 - Divorce Resources in Edmonds, WA

 Types of Family Law Disputes in Edmonds, Washington

 Legal matters pertaining to families or domestic relationships are filed with the Snohomish County Family Court.
 Some examples of cases commonly filed there include divorce, modifications for child or spousal support, and prenuptial/postnuptial agreements.
-Listed below are some common family law cases [firm] takes on in Edmonds, Washington.
+Listed below are some common family law cases Law Offices of Shana E. Thompson takes on in Edmonds, Washington.